How to Know If You’re On the Right Path

 There is no need to redirect your path or your intentions.
 Instead, seek to understand what these situations are showing you about yourself.
 Find that thing, study it, understand it, release it, and then the doors will open because you have stopped resisting it.

 How do you know you’re on the right path?
-If it scares the living fuck out of you, you’re on the right path.
+If it is so good that it scares the living fuck out of you, you’re on the right path.

 Let me give you an example from my own life.